-Developed and operated by members of the Cayuse, Umatilla, and Walla Walla tribes that have lived on the land for 10,000 years, the museum is a rare chance to get the Native American perspective on the history of the region and on the clash of cultures and wars caused by the white settlers in the Pacific Northwest.
+Developed and operated by members of the Cayuse, Umatilla, and Walla Walla peoples that have lived on the land for 10,000 years, the museum is a rare chance to get the Native American perspective on the history of the region and on the clash of cultures and wars caused by settlers in the Pacific Northwest.

 A feeling of immense pride runs through the entire museum: pride in the tribes’ unique customs and traditions and in the strength that has helped them stand until today and share their cultures and traditions with the world.
 The name, Tamástslikt, neatly encapsulates the institute’s vision: It means “interpreting our own story.”